rosiealie-work/Olist-Delivery-Customer-Satisfaction-Analysis/README.md

 # Insights Deep Dive
 ## Transit Driver Insights

-* **Among the three delivery stages, carrier transit is the strongest unadjusted delivery-stage signal associated with late orders.** Orders in the slowest carrier-transit quartile have a 24.0 percentage-point higher late rate than those in the fastest quartile, far above seller handling (9.4 pp) and order approval (2.7 pp).
+* **Among the three delivery stages, carrier transit is the strongest unadjusted delivery-stage signal associated with late orders.** Orders in the slowest carrier-transit quartile have a **24.0 percentage-point** higher late rate than those in the fastest quartile, far above seller handling (**9.4 pp**) and order approval (**2.7 pp**).
 This suggests that reducing long carrier transit times should be the first operational priority for lowering late deliveries.

-* **Late orders show a much larger median delay during carrier transit than in earlier delivery stages.** The median carrier-transit gap between late and not-late orders is 16.94 days, compared with only 1.24 days for seller handling and a minimal gap for order approval.
+* **Late orders show a much larger median delay during carrier transit than in earlier delivery stages.** The median carrier-transit gap between late and not-late orders is **16.94 days**, compared with only **1.24 days** for seller handling and a minimal gap for order approval.
 This suggests that the strongest observable delay pattern occurs after seller handoff, making carrier transit the key operational stage to investigate further.

 * **Late-delivery risk also escalates sharply once carrier transit becomes prolonged.** Across shorter transit buckets, late rate remains relatively low and stable, but it rises steeply for orders taking more than 19 days in transit.
 This indicates that long in-transit orders should be flagged earlier as high-risk cases, especially before they breach the promised delivery date and negatively affect customer satisfaction.